shurushetr/awesome-snapmaker/readme.md

   - 📝 [Connect via Ethernet](https://forum.snapmaker.com/t/works-usb-to-ethernet-adapter/8074/) - you can use usb adapter to connect via ethernet to your machine.
   - 📝 [Direct communication over serial port](https://forum.snapmaker.com/t/android-cell-phone-terminal-console/12838/6) - Using the MINIUSB port, you can connect to machines console (like with Luban) to run commands directly.
 This post shows settings for Putty - terminal app.
 Snapmaker has simple serial to USB converter inside.
   - 📝 [USB port forwarding](https://forum.snapmaker.com/t/usb-forwarding-of-the-snapmaker/32831) - has it's dangers, but you can trick you host machine into thinking that snapmaker is connected directly via usb, when it is actually connected to a different machine.
+  - 📝 [USB to Ethernet adapter](https://forum.snapmaker.com/t/works-usb-to-ethernet-adapter/8074/) - no wifi no problem - use ethernet adater with your snapmaker.

 - **3D Printing**
   - 📝 [Bed Leveling - Revisited & Detailed](https://forum.snapmaker.com/t/bed-leveling-revisited-detailed/30508) - Writeup by [@Mxbrnr](https://forum.snapmaker.com/u/Mxbrnr) about bed leveling and issues along the way.